 Robert and Lisa Sainsbury Fellowships

-The Robert and Lisa Sainsbury Fellowships, established in 2000 through generous funding from Lord Sainsbury of Turville, are designed to strengthen academic ties with Japanese studies programmes in the US, Canada, Asia and Europe.
-Since 2012 the Fellowships are awarded to scholars not only from or active in North America, but to academics working in institutions or museums with a focus on Japan in Asia and Europe.
+The Robert and Lisa Sainsbury Fellowships, established in 2000 through generous funding from Lord Sainsbury of Turville, are designed to strengthen academic ties with Japanese studies programmes in Asia, Canada, Europe, Oceania and the USA.
 The Fellowships provide recipients with an opportunity to work in a scholarly environment conducive to completing a publication project.

-The appointed fellows are provided with office space at the Norwich headquarters.
-Previous Robert and Lisa Sainsbury fellows have given World Art Seminars in the School of World Art Studies and Museology at the University of East Anglia, as well as Third Thursday lectures at the Sainsbury Institute for the Study of Japanese Arts and Cultures.
+Previous Robert and Lisa Sainsbury fellows have contributed to the Third Thursday lectures at the Sainsbury Institute for the Study of Japanese Arts and Cultures.
 In London, they have contributed to the Japan Research Centre Seminar Series at SOAS.
-Fellows will also be encouraged to organise a workshop in Norwich towards the end of their tenure.
+Fellows will also be encouraged to organise a workshop in Norwich towards the end of their stay.

 How to Apply

-- Curriculum Vitae (please include the date your PhD is expected to be conferred, if not already conferred).
+• Curriculum Vitae (please include the date your PhD is expected to be conferred, if not already conferred) and

 Receipt of applications by Sainsbury Institute will be acknowledged by email.

 In addition, two letters of reference should be sent by email or mail to arrive by the application deadline.
 If sent by mail, they should be signed and sealed and sent directly by the referee to the Sainsbury Institute, 64 The Close, Norwich, NR1 4DH, UK.
 If they are sent by email, they should be emailed directly by the referee to the Sainsbury Institute.